davidpak/SmartNote/README.md

 - [Mockito 5](https://site.mockito.org/) - Used with JUnit for mocking.
 - [pretty-bytes](https://www.npmjs.com/package/pretty-bytes) - Used to format file sizes with proper units.
 - [React](https://react.dev/) - Used for creating user interface components.
+- [react-craftify](https://github.com/doniaskima/react-crafitify) - Used for the loading animation.
 - [React Dropzone](https://react-dropzone.js.org/) - Used to create Dropzone component.
 - [React Icons](https://react-icons.github.io/react-icons/) - Used for SVG icons.
 - [react-markdown](https://www.npmjs.com/package/react-markdown) - Used to convert Markdown text to HTML elements.